laurent18/laurent18/README.md

 - 👋 Hi, I’m @laurent18
-- 👀 I’m interested in swift ans mobile applications
+- 👀 I’m interested in swift and mobile applications
 - 🌱 I’m currently learning swift and java
 - 💞️ I’m looking to collaborate on UX/UI
-- 📫 How to reach me ...
+- 📫 How to reach me: https://swift-fr.netlify.app

 <!---
 laurent18/laurent18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.